 Analyze your balance sheet with ratios

-A great way to review your balance sheet is to monitor some key ratios that will give you a quick snapshot of your business’s financial health.
+A great way to do a balance sheet analysis is to monitor some key ratios that will give you a quick snapshot of your business’s financial health.
 While there are many ratios you can review for your business, there are two in particular that relate to the balance sheet and will give you important insights into your business.

 The current ratio measures your business’s ability to pay back its debts—it’s short term liabilities in balance sheet jargon.
 You calculate the ratio by dividing current assets by current liabilities: